 Debt instruments are ideal for risk-averse investors who aim for regular income.
 They are also preferred by corporates, insurance and pension companies for their low cost structure, high liquidity, reasonable safety and stable returns.

 The Indian mutual fund industry has seen excellent offtake of debt funds with the AUM crossing well over ₹13,00,000 crores

 Debt mutual funds offer many advantages which include –

-- Meeting short-term goals like paying a child’s school fees or having an emergency fund or a goal ranging from 1 month to 3 years
+- Meeting short-term goals.
+This can be goals like paying a child’s school fees or having an emergency fund or a goal ranging from 1 month to 3 years

-- Tax benefits when investors stay invested for over 3 years
+- Tax benefits.
+Indexation benefits are available on long term capital gain when investors stay invested for over 3 years

-- Regular Income on a monthly or quarterly withdrawal plan basis in a tax efficient manner with Systematic Withdrawal Plans
+- Regular Income.
+Income on a monthly or quarterly withdrawal plan basis is available in a tax efficient manner with Systematic Withdrawal Plans

 - Diversification of portfolio by reducing volatility and offering stable returns